 Proposals addressing any CBRNE defense solution can be submitted by any Center employee.
 This year, the competition began with researchers from across the Center submitting 29 one-page whitepapers presenting their research idea.
-These were narrowed down to 12, and on January 22, those 12 researchers each gave a formal presentation to Center leadership and responded to questions.
-The presentations were scored by each of the senior executive service members of leadership, the military deputy, and senior research scientist.
-Their results were tallied to establish the seven winners.
+These were narrowed down to 12, each having to present to senior executive service members, the military deputy and senior research scientist to determine the six winners.
 They are:

-- Sprayable Personal & Equipment Decontamination Emulsion (SPEDE) by Greg Peterson
+- Sprayable Personal and Equipment Decontamination Emulsion (SPEDE) by Greg Peterson

 - Advanced Sealing-Interface Surveillance Technology (ASIST) by Cody Kendig